joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

 The dependencies section of our **package.json** will now appear at the end of the **package.json** file and will include _Express_.

+You can check if you've installed `express` correctly by looking at the `pacakge.json`.
+It should now have a `dependenies` key that includes an object with `express`

 ```json
 {
   "name": "intro-to-express",